-Details of the Company's subsidiaries at 30 June 2016 are as follows:
+Details of the Company's subsidiaries at 30 June 2017 are as follows:

-Name of subsidiary establishment Particulars of issued and fully paid up share capital/ registered capital outable interest Principal activities Direct Indirect Wide Plus High Precision Automation Limited ("Wide Plus") Hong Kong HK\$10,000 of 10,000 shares without par value 100% Investment holding Fujian Wide Plus Precision Instrument Co., Ltd. ("Fujian Wide Plus") PRC RMB813,714,104 100% Manufacture and sale of high precision industrial automation instrument and technology products and multi-functional all plastic quartz watch movements
+Name of subsidiary Place of incorporation/ establishment and operation , , , Attributab inter . , Principal activities Direct Indirect Wide Plus High Precision Automation Limited Hong Kong HK\$10,000 of 10,000 shares without par value 100% Investment holding Fujian Wide Plus PRC RMB813,714,104 100% Manufacture and sale of high precision industrial automation instrument and technology products and multi-functional all plastic quartz watch movements

-^{} Fujian Wide Plus is a wholly foreign owned enterprise established in the PRC.
+\ Fujian Wide Plus is a wholly foreign owned enterprise established in the PRC.
 The English translation of the company name is for reference only.
 The official name of Fujian Wide Plus is in Chinese.

-29. FINANCIAL POSITION OF THE COMPANY (continued)
+28. FINANCIAL POSITION OF THE COMPANY (continued)